LESSEN-Project/ContrastiveExamples/README.md

   <li> Python >= 3.11.3</li>
   <li> CUDA >= 12</li>
 </ul>
-<p>This project requires Python 3.8 or higher.
-You can check your Python version using the following command:</p>

 <p> First, install the necessary packages by running the requirements.txt file: